-This course is aimed at those who already have a degree and some prior healthcare experience, and are committed to providing excellence in care to child patients (from birth to the age of 19).
+This course is aimed at those who already have a degree and some prior healthcare or related experience, and are committed to providing excellence in care.
 Students are expected to demonstrate the Chief Nursing Officer's six C's of nursing - care, compassion, competence, communication, courage and commitment - as they learn how to deliver outstanding healthcare in a supportive environment.

 Alongside the huge range of University support services, care has been taken to develop a course that supports you to become a confident and independent learner.
 We welcome students who have recently completed an undergraduate degree, or simply want a change of career, and academic support from personal tutors and peers can help students back into education.

 The Division of Nursing sits within the School of Health Sciences, which is a research active school.
-All our teaching staff are experts in the field, having published key nursing textbooks, while many are also qualified nurses.
+All our teaching staff are experts in the field, having published key nursing textbooks and the majority are registered nurses working in academia.

 This two year accelerated nursing degree has helped to define me as a conscientious healthcare professional.
 The support of a dedicated team was instrumental in my attaining this fulfilling and worthwhile qualification, while its hands-on and immersive components facilitated a smooth transition into nursing.